 "We gonna kill him too?"

 Katya, "Nyet, not unless it is the only option.
 Maybe air gun and tranquilizer dart.
-We watch the rest of the day, maybe target comes out for some reason."
+We will watch the rest of the day, maybe target comes out for some reason."

 By eight nothing happens, they go to the hotel, this time a standard Hampton, no Riverwalk, no distractions.